 So go ahead and say no and start taking control of the stresses in your life.

 This is my personal favorite whenever I get stressed.
 I’ve always been an artsy person since I was a little kid.

 My favorite type of craft…painting.
 It’s so soothing and therapeutic in a way.
 It’s even better when you have a friend who shares the same hobbies as you.

 And even if you’re not an artsy person, who cares.
 You don’t have to be good at painting to paint.
 Besides, painting is a form of expression and everyone can express themselves however they feel like it.
 There’s no right or wrong way to do it.

 Purchase some cheap paint, brushes, and media paper and just go to town.
-Express your feelings with the color of paint.
+Express your feelings with paint.
 Don’t be afraid to get down and dirty.
 That’s the beauty of it.
 Mind you, it doesn’t have to be painting.
 You can do crayon art, collage, crocheting (another one of my favorites).
 I mean the possibilities are endless.
 So go on and get crafty and craft all that stress away.

 #10: Be grateful

 Keep a list of things that you’re grateful to help remind you of the good things in your life.
 Count your blessings and cherish the good experiences, that beautiful sunny day, your health, a home, unconditional love.

 It’s good to stay grounded and have that constant reminder of how far you’ve come and all the blessings you have in your life.